ruby/www.ruby-lang.org/en/news/_posts/2019-03-05-multiple-vulnerabilities-in-rubygems.md

 * CVE-2019-8324: Installing a malicious gem may lead to arbitrary code execution
 * CVE-2019-8325: Escape sequence injection vulnerability in errors

-It is strongly recommended for Ruby users to take one of the following workarounds as soon as possible.
+It is strongly recommended for Ruby users to upgrade your Ruby installation or take one of the following workarounds as soon as possible.

 ## Affected Versions

+* Ruby 2.3 series: all
 * Ruby 2.4 series: 2.4.5 and earlier
 * Ruby 2.5 series: 2.5.3 and earlier
 * Ruby 2.6 series: 2.6.1 and earlier